tensorflow/hub/docs/common_signatures/images.md

 # Common Signatures for Images

-This page describes common signatures for [TensorFlow Hub Modules](../../README.md) for tasks that involve images.
+This page describes common signatures that should be implemented by modules for image-related tasks.

 Some modules can be used for more than one task (e.g., image classification modules tend do to some feature extraction on the way).
 Therefore, each module